Starting A Free PPI Check*

 We can check if you had PPI with most banks or lenders.

-*Free Check with our Claims Service.
+*Free Check with Claims Service.
 Outcome is lender specific and may result in a complaint being investigated

 You can submit a claim directly to the lender yourself for no charge.
 You can also approach the Financial Ombudsman Service and Financial Services Compensation Scheme for free to review your case, providing it falls within their remit and you have approached your lender first.